International Development 15 min read Updated Dec 2025

 How much does a multilingual website cost?

 Costs vary by scope: Technical setup (hreflang, routing) runs EUR 1,500-3,000 one-time.
 Professional translation costs EUR 80-150 per 1,000 words.
 Full localization adds EUR 200-500 per page.
-Expect EUR 5,000-15,000 for a basic 2-language site, EUR 15,000-40,000 for comprehensive multilingual implementation with 3-5 languages.
+Expect EUR 5,000-15,000 for a basic 2-language site, EUR 15,000-40,000 for a full multilingual build covering 3-5 languages.

 Should I use automatic translation like Google Translate?